UOdsci/dsci345/pages/syllabus.md

 - *Websites:* besides [the page you are looking at](https://UOdsci.github.io/dsci345/), assignments and announcements will be distributed on the [canvas page](https://canvas.uoregon.edu/)
-- *Assignments:* Assigned, and due, on Mondays.
+- *Assignments:* Assigned weekly, and due the following Thursdays.

 ## Prerequisites: